A Generalized Information Bottleneck Theory of Deep Learning: Experimental Case Studies

 We analyze information dynamics in residual networks (ResNets) of varying depths (20, 56, 80, 110 layers) trained on CIFAR-10.
 For the standard IB, we compute MI using the 10-dimensional output layer directly.
 For GIB, due to the need to compute feature-wise decompositions on the high-dimensional input space (3072 dimensions), we first apply Kernel PCA to reduce the pixel space to 50 principal components before computing MI, as explained in more detail in Appendix \ref{app:resnets} \citep{TurkPentland1991CVPR}.
 For more details as to why we chose 50 components, see Appendix \ref{app:pca}.

 Figure \ref{fig:resnets} displays information plane trajectories for ResNets trained on CIFAR-10.
-The GIB formulation shows consistent compression behavior across all network depths and random seeds, though the dynamics vary with architecture size.
+The GIB formulation shows consistent compression and fitting for all network depths and random seeds, though the dynamics vary with architecture size.
 In smaller networks (ResNet-20), trajectories show a general trend of increasing prediction term while the complexity term decreases throughout training.
-Larger networks (ResNet-56 and above) begin to show more pronounced phase structure.
+Larger networks (ResNet-56 and above) begin to show phase structure.